AlliePG/HTML-My-Resume/README.md

-# HTML-My-Resume
+# My-Resume
-This is my first HTML english resume!
+This is my first web resume!